heggy231/wdi-capstone-project-4-zom/README.md

 ### Motivation to build this project?
 Have you experienced not being able to fall into sleep?
 Do you remember why?
-<a href="https://www.prevention.com/health/sleep-energy/a20437995/10-reasons-you-cant-sleep/" target="_blank">**Top 1**</a> reason why you can't sleep is you think too much.
+<a href="https://www.prevention.com/health/sleep-energy/a20437995/10-reasons-you-cant-sleep/" target="_blank">**Top 1**</a> reason why most people can't sleep is that they think too much in bed.
 <img src="https://cdn.glitch.com/cb093bfd-142f-45b3-bdb4-52ff49e0a1c2%2FScreen%20Shot%202019-04-11%20at%2010.06.47%20PM.png?1555045637025">

 I suffered from **insomnia** where I couldn't sleep for 2 straight weeks.
 While looking all over to find how to fall asleep, I ran into <a href="https://www.goodreads.com/book/show/16087720-goodnight-mind" target="_blank">Goodnight mind</a> book by Dr. Carney who is one of Canada's leading experts in psychological treatments for insomnia.
-That book cured me of insomnia.
+Following that book cured me of insomnia.
+Today, I am presenting you with one of most effective technique that I learned that helped me go to sleep.

 - Goal: Zom app is a private space for sleepless to brain dump all of their worries and quiet down their mind.